 Background: This section covers the falsification of documents or records relating to a benefit plan covered by ERISA.
+It also covers failure to maintain proper documents required by the LMRDA or falsification of such documents.
 Such violations sometimes occur in connection with the criminal conversion of plan funds or schemes involving bribery or graft.
 Where a violation under this section occurs in connection with another offense, the offense level is determined by reference to the offense facilitated by the false statements or documents.

 Historical Note: Effective November 1, 1987.
-Amended effective November 1, 1989 (see Appendix C, amendment 151).
+Amended effective November 1, 1989 (see Appendix C, amendment 151); November 1, 1993 (see Appendix C, amendment 481).